-A total of 68 streams, or tributaries, were delineated by the project team within the project study area during site reviews.
-Streams and rivers identified within the project study area are summarized in Table 3.7-4.
-Of the 68 streams identified, 67 are classified as Freshwaters (FW) by SCDHEC.
-The Saluda River is classified as a Put, Grow, and Take Trout Water (TPGT).
-A detailed description of each tributary located within the project study area is included in the Carolina Crossroad Natural Resources Technical Report.21
+A total of 72 streams, or tributaries, were delineated by the project team within the project study area during site reviews.
+Streams and rivers identified within the Project Study Area are summarized in Table 3.7-4.
+Of the 72 streams identified, 71 are classified as FW by the SCDHEC and the Saluda River is classified as a TPGT.
+A detailed description of each tributary located within the Project Study Area is included in the Carolina Crossroad Natural Resources Technical Report.21